-Most people in the U.S. don't get nearly enough dietary fiber.
-According to one source, Americans eat an average of 15 grams of fiber per day.
+Most people in the United States don't get nearly enough dietary fiber.
+According to one source, people who live in the United States eat an average of 15 grams of fiber per day.
 Compare that to the figures below.